Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: System without cellular growth

 \subsection{Lyapunov functional}

-The linearized stability analysis of $(\bar u,\bar v,\bar w)$ suggests that system (\ref{41}) has no time periodic patterns that bifurcate from the constant solution $(\bar u,\bar v,\bar w)$ and it does not rule out the existence of time periodic patterns of (\ref{41}) since there may exist other oscillating solutions other than those from Hopf bifurcation.
-However we shall prove that the latter case is indeed impossible by showing the existence of time--monotone Lyapunov functional to (\ref{41}).
-Our results hold for (\ref{41}) over multi--dimensional domains and we consider the following fully parabolic system
+The linearized stability analysis of $(\bar u,\bar v,\bar w)$ suggests that system (\ref{41}) has no time--periodic patterns that bifurcate from this constant solution and it does not rule out the existence of time--periodic patterns of (\ref{41}) since there may exist time oscillating solutions other than those from Hopf bifurcation.
+However, we shall prove that the latter case is indeed impossible by showing the existence of time--monotone Lyapunov functional to (\ref{41}).
+Our results also hold for (\ref{41}) over multi--dimensional domains hence we consider the following fully parabolic system